ProDataMan/ansible-best-practices-windows/labs/roles/roles_intro_new.md

 2. Save the `main.yml` file and close it.

-## Step 6: Combining the Roles in an Ansible Playbook
+## Step 7: Combining the Roles in an Ansible Playbook

 The final step is to combine the roles in an Ansible playbook.
+User the explorer pane in VS Code to navigate to the appropriate folders and edit files

 1. Create a new file named `roles_playbook.yml` in your Ansible Control host in the ansible-working folder and add the following code: